ericrogler/Green-Book/Z007x_Math_And_Calculus.md

 ### **Beyond Calculus**

-As you get into higher-level math, numbers... disappear.
+I'll admit: many people don't *need* to go beyond basic Calculus.
+If we're going off purely benefits vs time investment, you're typically better off solidifying foundations and basics ten times over instead of building up a (potentially) precarious foundation.

+It's like how you can recall a topic and the general direction of what you need, then use a search engine like Google to find the details.
+The average person can stand upon the shoulders of giants and benefit from the collective knowledge of humanity throughout time.

+In case you *do* get into higher math, the best way to describe it is it's where numbers... disappear.
+It doesn't mean numbers become non-existent; just more abstract and dependent on your notion of numbers.

-That doesn't mean it gets easier.
+That might sound really confusing at first and validly so.
+I will confirm, however, it doesn't mean the math gets easier.
 It gets harder. *Much harder.*

-When previously you may've learned various formulae and how to apply it, and gotten away with just that, now you need to know *proof(s).* Why proofs matter is because you need to convince people that something is true.
+When previously you may've learned various formulae and how to apply it, and gotten away with just that, now you need to know *proof(s).* These proofs are not necessarily exclusive to higher math, but are definitely more abundant in higher math.
+Depending on how math was taught, someone may've experienced proofs far earlier in their learning journey.

+Why proofs matter is because you need to convince people that something is true.
 A lot of math is taught by assuming that X is used to solve a situation, so X is the correct formula to do so.
-Unlike law or social arguments, however, there is no "reasonable doubt"; a statement can only be true or false and must be proven *beyond* reasonable doubt.
+Unlike law or social arguments, however, there is no "reasonable doubt"; a statement can only be true or false and must be proven *beyond* reasonable doubt it followed the rules.
-- In other words, you're learning more theory and applications rather than formulae.
+- In other words, you're learning more how you can solve things without numbers readily available and deterministic models unavailable.

-You encounter words with precise meanings, such as if, then, when, such, or, and, else, and so on.
-You deal with far more variables and how to manipulate them, which is tantamount to death by pencil if you never got the foundations down.
-Sometimes things *look* like simple algebraic equations, but have a long proof steeped in higher-level math.
+You encounter more words with precise meanings, such as if, then, when, such, or, and, else, and so on.
+You deal with far more variables and symbols as placeholders, which is tantamount to death by a thousand cuts if you never got the foundations down.
+Sometimes things *look* like simple algebraic equations, but have a long and complicated proof steeped in higher-level math.

-And what you *could* say in ordinary language, like English, now gets its own special notation through quantification and set theory!
-To give a small sampling ([which Wikipedia actually has a surprisingly accurate compilation of!](https://en.wikipedia.org/wiki/Glossary_of_mathematical_symbols) (Wikipedia contributors, 2025)):
+Additionally, what you *could* say in ordinary language, like English, now gets its own special notation through quantification and set theory!
+To give a small sampling ([which Wikipedia has a surprisingly accurate compilation of!](https://en.wikipedia.org/wiki/Glossary_of_mathematical_symbols) (Wikipedia contributors, 2025)):
 - ∀ (turned A) = "For all" or "for every"
 - ℕ = Set of natural numbers
 - ∈ = Belongs in a set, such as "is in," "belongs to," "element of," or " "is a member of"
 - { } (Braces or curly brackets) = Set, or collection of elements (e.g. {1,2,3})

+With just that small sample, you can make something like this:
+- ∀x ∈ ℕ, x ∈ {1,2,3} ⇒ x ≤ 3

+Which means "For every x in the set of natural numbers, if x belongs to set {1, 2, 3}, then x is less than or equal to 3."

+Half the work is just *interpreting* the equation.
+Things get weird and you really start delving into the unknown.

+As a reminder, I'm not expecting the average reader to go above and beyond to the level where they, for example, [can seamlessly interpret the entirely of Kimi Linear](https://arxiv.org/abs/2510.26692).
+Knowing the high-level concepts will suffice for most cases.

 ## **Bibliography**